 The overall site design will include a mix of green space, community gathering space, and connections to the Harrison Park Elementary School.
 The developer plans to use places on this site and the adjacent school property to create a sculpture park.

 Prior to development, this area of Grand Rapids was known as "skid row".
 Thanks to Dwelling Place, the developer of this project and many others in this corridor, this area is now known as the Heartside District.
-This project is expected to be completed in 2019.
+This project was completed in late 2019.

 After nearly three years of planning, fundraising and bouncing around basements in the city, Pingree Detroit has settled into its manufacturing location on Woodward Avenue and is selling its first line of leather goods.